Protect Yourself from Facebook ClickJacking

 It allows Scripts (JavaScript, Java, Flash, and other plugins) to be executed only by trusted web sites of your choice.

-Install: NoScript Firefox | NoScript Chrome
+Install: NoScript Chrome

-Along with clickJacking attacks, NoScript also protects you from XSS Attacks.
+Along with click-jacking attacks, NoScript also protects you from XSS attacks.

 XSS (Cross-Site Scripting) vulnerabilities are usually programming errors made by web developers, which allows an attacker to inject his own malicious code from a specific site into a different website.

-XSS vulnerabilities can be used, for instance, to steal your authentication credentials and to impersonate you on the victim site.
+XSS vulnerabilities can be used, for instance, steal your authentication credentials and impersonate you on the victim site.
 But with “NoScript” installed on your web browser, you need not worry about XSS attacks.

 You might also like Sidejacking – Hacking USER Accounts on LAN & WiFi!